Appellant/Public User FAQs

 Making changes

 No. If you have edits or documents to add, please contact the approval authority directly at the contact indicated in their notice of decision.
-They should be able to make any corrections for you.
+They should be able to add additional documents for you and add a note to your file if there are corrections that need to be made.
 Otherwise, you can discuss further with the Tribunal once your case has been opened.

 No. If you wish to withdraw a submitted appeal, please contact the approval authority by phone or email to notify them of your withdrawal.
 They will notify the Ontario Land Tribunal accordingly, and a refund will be issued if applicable.
 If you have been notified that an OLT Case Coordinator has been assigned to your case, then you can submit your withdrawal directly to the Case Coordinator.